-Many providers accept all of these issues as an inevitable part of the status quo.
-But for those with a spirit for flexibility and adventure, locum tenens positions solve these problems while still offering stability.
-Since a locum tenens physician’s time in any given hospital is limited, resource and practice issues don’t turn into ongoing challenges.
+Many clinicians accept all of these issues as a part of the status quo that can come from working in the healthcare field.
+For those with a spirit for flexibility and adventure however, locum tenens assignments solve these problems while still offering stability.
+Since a locum tenens clinician’s time in any given hospital is limited, resource and practice issues don’t turn into ongoing challenges.

-Administrative work, bureaucracy and politics are curtailed since your time in a locum tenens position is completely focused on patient care and nothing more.
-Providers have the total freedom not only to simply focus on the patient, but also to travel, take time off, and in general be in control over how they manage work-life balance.
-On top of these benefits, providers gain from working in a variety of positions and contexts that can provide helpful guidance for younger individuals, while preventing burnout for those already established in their careers.
+Administrative work and politics are alleviated since your time in a locum tenens assignment is completely focused on patient care.
+Clinicians have the freedom not only to focus on the patient, but to travel, take time off, and be in control of their work-life balance.
+Clinicians also gain from working in a variety of positions and environments that provide helpful guidance for younger individuals, while preventing burnout for those already established in their careers.

-Fortunately, the process for transitioning into locums work is fairly seamless.
+Fortunately, the process for transitioning into locums’ work is fairly seamless.
 Given the growth of the industry and NALTO’s provision of professional standards, there is a generally accepted locums infrastructure.
-Providers seeking locums opportunities work with recruiting companies, who not only place individuals in available positions but also provide logistical support for travel, manage administrative tasks, and handle malpractice.
-All you need to handle is travel preparation, for example making sure pets are taken care of or that your mail is picked up.
+Clinicians seeking locums opportunities work with staffing agencies, who place individuals in available positions while providing logistical support for travel, manage administrative tasks, and handle malpractice.
+All you need to handle is travel preparation, a good staffing agency will take care of the rest.

-While recruiters manage the details of locums positions, providers can do some groundwork that will improve outcomes.
-Providers who have a sense of what they want to accomplish through locum tenens work – even if that goal is simply “to explore as many different possibilities as I can” – will have a basis for deciding what positions to accept and what to reject.
+While staffing agencies manage the details of locums positions, clinicians can do some groundwork that will improve outcomes.
+Clinicians who have a sense of what they want to accomplish through locum tenens work will have a basis for deciding what positions to accept and what to reject.
 Those guidelines, over time, help shape a locums experience that best fits you and your needs.
-You may also find that individual positions require certain credentials, in which case your recruiter will set up the relevant credentialing process for that specific need.
+You may also find that individual positions require certain credentials, in which case your staff agency will establish a relevant credentialing process for that specific need.

 Our staff provides total support from the first point of contact through the completion of each locums assignment – all with a focus on your specific career objectives.

-So, you have a passion for people and a love of adventure.
-Locums work might be the perfect opportunity for you.
-If you think locums would be a good fit or even if you’re just curious, talk to a D&Y recruiter today to learn more.
+If you have a passion for people and a love of adventure, locum tenens assignments might be the perfect opportunity for you.
+If you think locums could be a good fit or even if you’re just curious, talk to a D&Y recruiter today to learn more.

 You bet!
-Locum tenens is a fantastic choice for residents because it provides unparalleled flexibility with the benefit of experiencing medical practices across the country.
-You’re free to “find your footing” and gain deeper knowledge from some of the best physicians and healthcare facilities.
-Simply, you learn from the best and aren’t tied down to one location.
+LOCUM TENENS IS A FANTASTIC CHOICE FOR RESIDENTS because it provides unparalleled flexibility with the benefit of experiencing medical practices across the country.
+You’re free to “find your footing” and gain deeper knowledge from some of the best clinicians and healthcare facilities.
+You get learn from the best and without being tied down to one location.
 All of these benefits translate into one very impressive CV.